UKPLab/arxiv2025-misleading-visualizations/README.md

 If you want to use **ChartInstruction**: you need to copy [this folder](https://github.com/zengxingchen/ChartQA-MLLM/tree/main/model/llava_hr) and place it in the root folder of this repo.

-We also provide code to conduct experiments with GPT4 and GPT4o using the Azure OpenAI API.
+We also provide code to conduct experiments with GPT4 and GPT4o using the [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview).
 You will first need to obtain an API key and store it as an environment variable.

 ### Generate metadata (table, axis)